Derived categories of Fano threefolds and degenerations: Nodal varieties

 Assume now the Picard rank of~$\cX_s$ is~$1$.
 Since~$\cX_s$ is Fano, the group~$\Pic(\cX_s)$ is torsion free by~\cite[Proposition~2.1.2(ii,iii)]{IP} hence~$\Pic(\cX_s) \cong \ZZ$.
 Since the canonical class~$K_{\cX_s} \in \Pic(\cX_s)$ is monodromy invariant and nonzero, the monodromy action is trivial, and the sheaf~$\Pic_{\cX/S}$ is constant. \end{proof}

 The following result proved by Namikawa is crucial for our paper.

 \begin{theorem}[{\cite{Na97}}] Let~$X$ be a nodal Fano threefold.
-There exists a smoothing of~$X$, i.e., a flat projective morphism~$\cX \to B$ over a smooth pointed curve~$(B,o)$ such that \begin{itemize} \item the total space~$\cX$ is smooth, \item $\cX_o \cong X$, \item $\cX$ is a smooth family of Fano threefolds over the punctured curve~$B \setminus \{o\}$ of the same Picard number, Fano index, and anticanonical degree as~$X$. \end{itemize} \end{theorem} \begin{proof} In~\cite[Proposition~3]{Na97} it is proved that deformations of a nodal Fano threefold~$X$ are unobstructed, and in~\cite[Proposition~4]{Na97} it is proved that any local deformation of~$X$ around its singular locus lifts to a global deformation.
+There exists a smoothing of~$X$, i.e., a flat projective morphism~$\cX \to B$ over a smooth connected pointed curve~$(B,o)$ such that \begin{itemize} \item the total space~$\cX$ is smooth, \item $\cX_o \cong X$, \item the morphism~$f^{-1}(B \setminus \{o\}) \to B \setminus \{o\}$ is a smooth family of Fano threefolds of the same Picard number, Fano index, and anticanonical degree as~$X$. \end{itemize} \end{theorem} \begin{proof} In~\cite[Proposition~3]{Na97} it is proved that deformations of a nodal Fano threefold~$X$ are unobstructed, and in~\cite[Proposition~4]{Na97} it is proved that any local deformation of~$X$ around its singular locus lifts to a global deformation.
 Since nodal singularities are hypersurface singularities, they are locally smoothable, hence a global smoothing~$\cX \to B$ also exists.

 Since ampleness is an open property, shrinking~$B$ if necessary we can assume that~$\omega_{\cX/B}^{-1}$ is ample over~$B$, hence every fiber of~$\cX \to B$ is a Fano variety.
 The equalities of the Picard rank, Fano index, and anticanonical degree of all fibers of~$\cX/B$ follow from Corollary~\ref{cor:pic-constant}. \end{proof}